deep-coast-eng/deep-coast-eng.github.io/_posts/2026-03-28-home-network-tailscale-nordvpn-mt6000.md

 Default state: Router VPN always on (Global Mode).
 Tailscale always on.

+**A note on Tailscale ACLs:** The default access control policy on a Tailscale Personal plan is allow-all, meaning every device on your tailnet can reach every other device on every port.
+For a small household network this is generally acceptable, but if you add more users or devices over time, review the [Tailscale ACL documentation](https://tailscale.com/kb/1018/acls) and consider restricting access to only the services and devices each node actually needs to reach.

 Verified working behavior:

 - ipleak.net shows NordVPN IP, not ISP IP